#LoveIsLove Cynthia Bailey’s Beautiful Daughter Noelle Comes Out As Sexually Fluid

 Cynthia Bailey’s Daughter Noelle Robinson Comes Out

-Cynthia Bailey’s daughter made a surprising announcement on last night’s episode of “The Real Housewives of Atlanta” and she’s being praised for living in her truth.
+Cynthia Bailey’s 20-year-old daughter made a surprising announcement on last night’s episode of “The Real Housewives of Atlanta” and she’s being praised for living in her truth.

-Noelle Robinson was seen alongside her mom talking about her freshman year in college at Howard University and during the convo she causally remarked that she he met a “couple of girls” that she’s interested in romantically.
+Noelle Robinson was seen alongside her mom talking about her freshman year in college at Howard University and during the convo she casually remarked that she met a “couple of girls” that she’s interested in romantically.

 Cynthia: “You didn’t meet anyone during your college experience?
 When I helped you move in, I saw a lot of cute guys.”